dewdrip/speedrunethmobile/README.md

 npx pod-install
 ```

-2. Connect your device to your computer via WIFI-HOTSPOT
+2. Connect your WIFI to your computer. if you wish to run your app in a physical device, your device must be connected to the same WIFI

-3. Run a local network in the first terminal
+3. From the root folder, run a local network in the first terminal

 ```
 yarn chain